mix8872/files-attacher/README.md

 	<?= FilesWidget::widget([
 		'model' => $model,
-		'tag' => 'videos', // one of the tags listed in the model 'multiple' => true, // true or false. allow multiple loading 'filetypes' => ['video/*'], // array of mime types of allowed files
+		'title' => 'Video gallery', // title, optional, if not set then displays tag 'tag' => 'videos', // one of the tags listed in the model 'multiple' => true, // true or false. allow multiple loading 'filetypes' => ['video/*'], // array of mime types of allowed files